canada-ca/cloud-guardrails-O365/EN/03_Apply-Conditional-Access.md

 * [ ] Prevent any unauthorised devices from accessing sensitive business or personal information
 * [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users
-* [ ] Establish Conditional Access Policies (More information is available at <https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview>.
+* [ ] Establish Conditional Access Policies (More information is available at <https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview> such as:

-* Some examples are:
 - Any access attempt from outside of the corporate network would either be blocked or require Multifactor Authentication (MFA);
 - Any access to the system should be from GC managed devices;
 - Any access to the system should be from trusted locations; and